secretstartups/handbook/paid-time-off/index.html.md

 If you or a loved one is ill, we want you to take care of yourself or your loved one(s).
 To facilitate this, you should take sick time when you need it.
 Sick time is meant to be used when you are ill, or to care for family members including your parent(s), child(ren), spouse, registered domestic partner, grandparent(s), grandchild(ren), or sibling(s).

-Sick time refers to the time a team member takes to address either their health, or the health of a close family member, and also for preventative reasons like a doctor’s appointment.
+Sick time refers to the time away a team member needs to recover from illness, or care for a close family member recovering from illness.
+Sick time may be used for preventative reasons like a doctor’s appointment, or for reoccuring appointments needed when recovering from an illness (i.e chemotherapy, chiropratic visits, or pre-natal care).

 You still need to report when you take sick time, by entering the dates as an `Out Sick` type of OOO event in [PTO by Roots](/handbook/paid-time-off/#pto-by-roots) via Slack.
 Once entered in PTO by Roots, your sick time will be automatically updated in BambooHR and payroll can note and update any other systems as needed.

-If you need sick leave for more than 8 consecutive calendar days, please follow the instructions in the [Communicating Illness-Related Leave](/handbook/paid-time-off/#communicating-illness-related-leave) section.
+If you need sick leave for more than 5 consecutive calendar days, or 5 non-continuous days related to the same illness, please follow the instructions in the [Communicating Illness-Related Leave](/handbook/paid-time-off/#communicating-illness-related-leave) section.

 #### Sick Time Procedures - USA

-Employees of GitLab Inc. can take off sick time in line with our paid time off policy.
+Employees of GitLab Inc. are eligible for our paid time off policy; which will run concurrently with any State or FMLA leave entitlement, but must report any absence of 5 calendar days or more.
+Team Members are under no obligation to reveal details to their manager directly, but they are required to report any absence of 5 days or more to the Sr. Absence Managment Partner [leaves@gitlab.com].

 Sick time does not get paid out in case of termination, nor does it reduce your final paycheck in case of a negative balance.
-Related to the topic of short-term or extended leave requests, see information about [short-term disability](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#group-long-term-and-short-term-disability-insurance)) through Cigna / your state.

 #### Sick Time Procedures - Netherlands